catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 ::::

 :::: objectives
-- Import tabular data from Excel, XML, JSON, and Parquet formats to pandas dataframes using the `pandas` library
+- Import tabular data from Excel, JSON, XML and Parquet formats to pandas dataframes using the `pandas` library
-- Use `pandas` documentation to select and implement parameters - refine this.
+- Use `help` and function documentation to select and implement parameters in function calls.

 ::::